GovTechSG/TechBiz-Documentation/resubmit-techbiz-account-application.md

-# Resubmit TechBiz account application
+# Resubmit TechBiz creation request

 This section guides how Primary subscription admin can resubmit the account application when the account is rejected.